 Kentucky guard Davion Mintz will return for final season

-LEXINGTON, Ky.
-(AP) Guard Davion Mintz will withdraw from the NBA draft and return to Kentucky for his final season after leading the Wildcats in scoring as a graduate transfer.
+LEXINGTON, Ky. — Guard Davion Mintz will withdraw from the NBA draft and return to Kentucky for his final season after leading the Wildcats in scoring as a graduate transfer.

 Mintz transferred from Creighton last year and averaged 11.5 points per game.
 He also led Kentucky with 56 3-pointers and 77 assists.
 He is the Wildcats’ first leading scorer to return to school since Randolph Morris (2006-07) and joins an experienced roster that has added transfers CJ Fredrick (Iowa), Kellan Grady (Davidson) and Sahvir Wheeler (Georgia) to the backcourt.